|Quick Facts: Computer Systems Analysts|

 |7% (As fast as average)|

 Most computer systems analysts work full time.
 Some work more than 40 hours per week.

 A bachelor’s degree in a computer or information science field is common, although not always a requirement.
 Some firms hire analysts with business or liberal arts degrees who have skills in information technology or computer programming.

 The median annual wage for computer systems analysts was $93,730 in May 2020.

-Employment of computer systems analysts is projected to grow 9 percent from 2016 to 2026, about as fast as the average for all occupations.
-The further adoption of cloud computing by both large and small businesses and an increasing use of IT services in healthcare settings is expected to increase demand for these workers.
+Employment of computer systems analysts is projected to grow 7 percent from 2020 to 2030, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for computer systems analysts.